szmania/CC-Mappers/Custom_Example_High/README.md

 - At least one XML file in the `Terrains/` directory.

 Submods, submod addons, and other general addons are not required.

+## Loading Order

+The files within the `Cultures`, `Factions`, `Terrains`, and `Titles` directories are loaded alphabetically.
+If you have multiple files in these directories, their contents will be merged.

+The general loading order for the mapper is as follows:
+1.  **Cultures**: Defines the cultures.
+2.  **Factions**: Defines factions and their units.
+These can be assigned to cultures.
+3.  **Terrains**: Defines the terrain mapping.
+4.  **Titles** (Optional): Assigns specific units to landed titles, overriding culture-based units.